 When these turtles think and want to go underwater, they can release air stored in their lungs, making them negatively buoyant and helping them reach the bed of the water or go to the ground in water.
 This allows those turtles who want to go into hibernation or want to save energy and oxygen while they are underwater.

-This ability of your turtle is beneficial when they want to hunt in the water.
+This ability of your pet is beneficial when they want to hunt in the water.
 As they sink deep into the water, they sit there without moving, and most of the animals pass by without noticing these turtles, thus giving these turtles a great chance to hunt them and feed upon them.

 - Oxygen Tolerance

-Though they don’t feel safe using this breathing technique if your turtle is stuck somewhere in a frozen lake, it might live upon this type of breathing and stay alive for as long as 100 days.
+Though they don’t feel safe using this breathing technique if your pet is stuck somewhere in a frozen lake, it might live upon this type of breathing and stay alive for as long as 100 days.

 - Metabolic Rate